Create a Website Account - Manage notification subscriptions, save form progress and more.

-Crowfoot Valley Road is planned to be widened to a four lane cross section from Founders Parkway to the Town limit just north of Sapphire Pointe Boulevard.
+The widening has been part of the Town’s Transportation Master Plan to support projected growth.
+Crowfoot Valley Road is planned to be widened to a four-lane cross-section from Founders Parkway to the Town limit just north of Sapphire Pointe Boulevard.
 This widening project is currently part of the Town’s 5-year Capital Improvement Program plan and is slated to occur in 2024.
-The need for the widening improvements was originally identified within the Town’s Transportation Master Plan, which can be found on-line at CRgov.com/Transportation.

 Initial design layouts for a roundabout at Sapphire Pointe Boulevard show that minimal additional right-of-way would be needed.
 However, there is space around the intersection to allow for the acquisition of right-of-way if needed.
 With regard to utilities, these would be identified during the design and, if needed, relocations coordinated with the given utility provider.

 Feedback received from prior public outreach indicated roundabouts were not wanted.
 A signal will be added to the intersection of Sapphire Pointe and Crowfoot Valley Road.

 The need for a traffic signal is based on an engineering evaluation that includes traffic volume thresholds outlined in the Manual on Uniform Traffic Control Devices.
 Installing a traffic signal before an engineering recommendation can have unintended consequences including increased crashes or increased vehicle delays.